 - In another bowl, combine dry ingredients minus the chocolate chips then slowly add the dry ingredients to the wet ingredients.

-- Place the cookie dough in the fridge, covered, to chill for 30 minutes
+- Place the cookie dough in the fridge, covered, to chill for one full hour

 - Remove and drop by heaping tablespoons onto silicone mat, or parchment paper lined baking sheets